HKUSTSMARTLab/HKUSTSMARTLab.github.io/placeholder/haoj/_index.md

 ---
 # Display name
-title: Chen-yu Zhao
+title: Hao Jiang

 # Username (this should match the folder name)
 authors:
-  - chenyu
+  - haoj

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: MPhil Student
+role: PhD Student

 # Organizations/Affiliations
 #organizations: